jwyang/lr-gan.pytorch/README.md

 Pull this project to your own machine, and then make sure Pytorch is installed successfully.
 Create a folder *datasets* to hold the training sets.
 Then, you can try to train the LR-GAN model on the following datasets:

-1. CIFAR-10.
+1. **CIFAR-10**.
 CIFAR-10 is a 32x32 image dataset.
 We use two timesteps for the generation.
 The command for training is:
 ```bash
 $ python train.py --dataset cifar10 --dataroot datasets/cifar-10 --ntimestep 2 --imageSize 32 --maxobjscale 1.2 --niter 100 --session 1
 ```
 Here, *ntimestep* specifies the number of recursive timesteps; *imageSize* is the scale size the training images; *maxobjscale* is the maximal object (foreground) scale, the larger the value, the smaller the object size; *session* specifies the training session.
 Here are some randomly sampled generation results:

-2. CUB200.
+2. **CUB200**.
 We run on CUB200 in 64x64.
-Here is the processed dataset.
+Here is the processed [dataset](https://filebox.ece.vt.edu/~jw2yang/datasets/cub200.tgz).
 Download it and unzip it into datasets/cub200.
 Then, run the following command:
 ```bash
 $ python train.py --dataset cub200 --dataroot datasets/cub200 --ntimestep 2 --imageSize 64 --maxobjscale 1.2 --niter 200 --session 1
 ```